maelfabien/maelfabien.github.io/_posts/2019-2-4-DevTools.md

 }
 ```

-The document 2 has now been partially updated !
+The document 2 has now been partially updated!

 ## 8. Delete documents